aenglisc/ex_banking/README.md

 Test task for Elixir developers.
 Candidate should write a simple banking OTP application in Elixir language.

+### Notes and things I don't like in the current solution:

+  * There is no proper supervision tree as of now, although it might be a good idea to add one.
+In particular, it might help with the issue that if the recipient crashes after the sender moves its funds to pending, the funds will be stuck in pending.
+More than that, the calling process will never receive a reply in this case.
+  * Not sure about rounding with floats.
+1.777 can either be considered a 1.77 or a 1.78, I chose the default behaviour of `Decimal`, which is to round it up.
+  * `handle_call`s in the producer can be unified, however the `:send` would still require a separate callback as it returns a different error tuple on overload.
+Might come up with a more elegant solution later.
+  * Binding on a pattern match, such as `{:ok, producer} = ExBanking.User.Producer.start_link(name)` is an antipattern but I left them as is since they seemed safe enough.

 ## General acceptance criteria

   * All code is in git repo (candidate can use his/her own github account).